TAMILMANI1234/techsmew-assessment/README.md

  ## Used Technology
    1. Vite+React
    2. Tailwind CSS
-   3. Redox toolkit
+   3. Redux toolkit
    4. JSON Server

-## Step involved:
+## Steps involved:
     1. Create a React Project using Vite by using below command "npm create vite@latest project-name" using vite" 2.After, Install Tailwind CSS using